A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

 Model 4 has some attractive features for analysts who would otherwise be rescaling.
 First, there is no need to personally devise multiple delta values and perform sensitivity analyses on them.
 In big-data contexts we may find that different delta choices have different kinds of impacts, complicating matters.
 Next it is attractive we can constrain some (possibly few) parameters instead of rescaling a larger number of data points.
 Further the likelihood function can by itself move toward a larger value of $\phi$ if it improves overall model fit without the need of personal analyst choices.
 Finally if the corresponding classic beta regression model has appreciable information about $\phi$, $\phi$ can provide anchoring to the likelihood for $\check{\mu}$.
 The disadvantage can be seen with reference to \eqref{eq:expectationofexpectations1}.
 Recall that a novel aspect of Models 2 and 3 is that they model the expectation of $Y$ over its entire range.
 In Model 4 we can only make an approximate statement about the expected value of the endpoint observations (i.e, about $\mu_T$ in \eqref{eq:expectationofexpectations1}).
-As a result the equality in \eqref{eq:expectationofexpectations1} must be replaced such that

-if the Model 4 upper bound is applied to Model 2 (the inequality also carries over to Model 3).
+As a result the equality in \eqref{eq:expectationofexpectations1} must be replaced such that $E(Y) \approx (1-\theta)\mu_T + \theta \mu_\beta$, if the Model 4 upper bound is applied to Model 2 (the inequality also carries over to Model 3).
 However, it should be noted that both augmented beta regression and classic beta regression using rescaling will also not satisfy the equality given by \eqref{eq:expectationofexpectations1} when $y \in [0,1]$.
 Predicted values from Model 4 may be created as in for Model 3 with the extra step of accounting for $U$ as needed.